Volunteer Program in Thailand Supervises Responsible Projects

-The British company Starfish Ventures Ltd brings numerous volunteers to Thailand throughout the year to teach English, help with conservation efforts, and assist in development programs for schools.
+Starfish Volunteers brings numerous volunteers to Thailand throughout the year to teach English, help with conservation efforts, and assist in development programs for schools.
 Starfish Ventures Director Dan Moore says, “We work with our Thai partners to make sure we’re providing the assistance they require to achieve their goals.”

 The idea for the company came to Dan when he spent nine months teaching English in and around Surin.
 Previously a high-flying advertising sales executive in London, Dan’s time in Thailand made him re-assess his priorities about what he wanted to do with his life.

 “I could see that through my English teaching I was doing something of real benefit for the teachers and the children.
 I wanted to bring more native-English speakers to Surin to provide help to the schools on an sustained, ongoing basis, rather than just going home and leaving it there.”

 Working with his Thai partner, June, a former Surin tour guide, Dan oversees the volunteers’ ventures while June provides their orientation and day-to-day help.
 With this personal, hands-on approach, volunteers feel immediately at ease and quickly adapt to their new Thai home so that they can concentrate their full attention on their volunteer work.

 “Most of my friends thought I was mad going to a country where I didn’t know anyone, but June is worth double her weight in gold.
 She is great at organizing and a brilliant liaison between the volunteers and the school they’re working at,” attests teaching volunteer Jo Schofield.